 \subsection{Model-A}

-The intriguing question we try to answer in this paper is whether the N-N SRC are wholly responsible for the nuclear EMC effect.
-Therefore we bring about the first model, referred as model-A for the convenience of discussions, in which only the short-range correlated nucleon are substantially modified while the uncorrelated nucleons are nearly unmodified.
-This model strongly relies on the casuality between SRC and the EMC effect, i.e., the N-N SRC is the primary source of the EMC effect.
+The intriguing question we try to answer in this paper is whether the N-N SRCs are wholly responsible for the nuclear EMC effect.
+Therefore we bring about the first model, referred as model-A for the convenience of discussions, in which only the short-range correlated nucleons are substantially modified while the uncorrelated nucleons are nearly unmodified.
+This model strongly relies on the causality between SRC and the EMC effect, i.e., the N-N SRC is the primary source of the EMC effect.
 For model-A, the nuclear structure function $F_2^{\rm A}$ is decomposed as,